gitana/alpaca/site/index.md

 We're thrilled with the results.
 Alpaca has enjoyed several years of iteration and today stands as a really nicely packaged library for developers, system integrators and many others to use within their projects.

-We'd love for you to <a href="download.html">try out Alpaca</a> and to <a href="source.html">contribute to the project</a>.
+We'd love for you to <a href="download.html">try out Alpaca</a> and to contribute to the project.
 If you're able to fix a bug, add a new feature or implement something cool, it'll probably go a long way to helping someone else out there.
 And that's what community is all about.

 ## Do you offer Support for Alpaca?

-We offer formal, production and development support for Alpaca via a support contract.
-A support contract gives your developers a channel for expressing priority features and requirements.
-It also provides our team with a way to guarantee a service-level commitment for your production apps.

-To learn more about production support, please <a href="contact.html">contact Cloud CMS</a>
- with information about your project.
-A member of team will be in touch with you right away.
+Yes.
+If you're using Alpaca in production and are looking for <a href="support.html">production support for Alpaca</a>
+or a service-level agreement for bug fixes and patches, please contact <a href="support.html">Cloud CMS</a>.
+Cloud CMS sponsors Alpaca and maintains the code base.
+We can connect you with
+<a href="support.html">Cloud CMS engineers</a> to deliver support for your applications.

+Cloud CMS offers monthly and annual support contracts in addition to consulting and development services designed to assist with your projects.

+<a href="support.html">Let us know how we can help</a>!

 <script>
 $("TABLE.stack").dataTable({